ibc/libsdptransform/README.md

 // [json.exception.out_of_range.403] key 'name' not found
 ```

-* Now, assuming the SDP has `s=1234`, the following would also crash (since we are assuming that the value is a string):
+* Now, assuming the SDP has `s=1234`, the following code would also crash (since we are assuming that the value is a string):

 ```c++
 std::string sdpName = session.at("name");